-- 1. Violating policies, rules, or agreements signed by the student regarding the use of technology resources; - 2.
+- i.
+The following behavior regarding misuse of technology shall be prohibited: - 1.
+Violating policies, rules, or agreements signed by the student regarding the use of technology resources; - 2.
 Attempting to access or circumvent passwords or other security-related information of the College District, students, or employees or uploading or creating computer viruses; - 3.
 Attempting to alter, destroy, disable, or restrict access to College District technology resources including but not limited to computers and related equipment, College District data, the data of others, or other networks connected to the College District's system without permission; - 4.
 Using the internet or other electronic communications to threaten College District students, employees, or volunteers; - 5.
 Sending, posting, or possessing electronic messages that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another's reputation, or illegal; - 6.
 Using email or websites to engage in or encourage illegal behavior or threaten the safety of the College District, students, employees, or visitors; and - 7.
 Possessing published or electronic material that is designed to promote or encourage illegal behavior or that could threaten the safety of the College District, students, employees, or visitors.